Haphyz026/OSPF-Python_Scipt/README.md

 # OSPF-Python_Scipt
-Basic ospf python script can be use to configure ospf routing protocol on cisco iosvl2
+This ospf pyntc script is used to configure ospf routing protocol on cisco iosvl2